-As much as lemon and parmesan sounds like a weird combination, it is seriously SO good!
+Although lemon and parmesan may sound like a weird combination, it is seriously SO good!
 The lemon zest and parmesan cheese inject so much flavour into the popcorn.
 And I love popcorn for a snack because it’s packed full of fibre and antioxidants!
 Definitely can’t go wrong with this crunchy snack.

 More similar posts